HHS/simpler-grants-gov/documentation/decisions/adr/00NN-deployment-service.md

 ## Decision Outcome <!-- REQUIRED -->

-Chosen option: **ECS with Fargate launch type**, because {justification. e.g., only option which meets a key decision driver | which satisfies x condition | ... }.
+Chosen option: **ECS with Fargate launch type**, because it offers the most consistent and easy to use deployment strategy to host both the front-end and API layers of the Grants.gov modernization.
+Current template infrastructure integrates with ECS and the Fargate launch type.

 ## Pros and Cons of the Options <!-- OPTIONAL -->